geopune/october22/README.md

-# october22
+# GeoPune - October '22
-Data repository for data used in GeoPune October
+Data repository for data used in GeoPune October.